All-Star Team Evaluations - INVITATION ONLY.

 2. How will we be notified of the All-Star selections?

-The final All-Star selections will be posted on the SLPLL website on or about June 15, 2011.
+The final All-Star selections will be posted on the SLPLL website the week of June 22, 2014.

 3. How are the managers of the All-Star teams determined?